What is tetrachlorethylene?

 If your water comes from a private well, check with your local health department or water system for information about possible contaminants of concern in your area.

-For more information, visit the EPA's Web site at www.epa.gov/safewater/contaminants/basicinformation/tetrachloroethylene.html.
+For more information, visit the EPA's website at http://water.epa.gov/drink/contaminants/basicinformation/tetrachloroethylene.cfm.
 For more general information about drinking water safety, contact the EPA's Safe Drinking Water Hotline at 1-800-426-4791.

 More information from your American Cancer Society